K-Edwards64/ECSE3038_lab2/README.md

 ### Purpose
-To complete Lab 2
+To complete Lab 2 for the ECSE3038 course.

 ### Comments
-This was took too long